Department of Marketing and Entrepreneurship

 MKTG 4150.
 Advertising Campaign Development — 3 hrs.

 Integrated and applied approach utilizing modern marketing theory and practice by developing a framework for decision making and implementing a marketing program.
 Prerequisite(s): consent of MBA Director.
-(Fall)
+(Variable)

 May be repeated for maximum of 4 hours.
 Prerequisite(s): consent of department head and MBA Director.
 (Fall, Spring, Summer)